 JFS is a non-profit social services agency for individuals and families of all faiths with services that include mental health counseling, case management, the Elder Club Group, Respite Program, food pantry, and holiday meal delivery.

-The Center for Jewish Studies at UNC Asheville coordinates academic course offerings in Jewish Studies, hosts visiting scholars and performing artists, and encourages, supports the activities of Jewish students at UNC Asheville, and assists with the development and maintenance of archival materials on Jewish life in Western North Carolina.
+The Center for Jewish Studies at UNC Asheville coordinates academic course offerings in Jewish Studies, hosts visiting scholars and performing artists, encourages & supports the activities of Jewish students at UNC Asheville, and assists with the development and maintenance of archival materials on Jewish life in Western North Carolina.